What is an Affidavit of Heirship?

 - The affidavit does not affect the rights of an omitted heir or a creditor of the decedent.

-- It may not be recognized as a valid transfer of title by entities such as banks and title companies; it’s always best to check with the bank and title company before choosing how to proceed.
+- Entities such as financial institutions may not recognize an affidavit of heirship as a valid transfer of title.
+It’s always best to check with such entities before choosing how to proceed.

 - Also, the affidavit does not become prima facie evidence of the facts contained in it until it has been on record for 5 years.

 Heirs should not sign Affidavits of Heirship.
-Rather, the person who signs the affidavit (the affiant) should be a person who is familiar with the decedent’s family history and stands nothing to gain from the estate.
+Rather, the individuals who sign the affidavits (the affiant) should be persons who are familiar with the decedent’s family history and stands nothing to gain from the estate.

 An affidavit of heirship is not appropriate for every situation.
 An attorney can help you determine whether an affidavit of heirship is appropriate for your unique circumstances.